 The celebrant is the priest who presides over the Eucharist and leads the congregation celebration of this rite.
 The celebrant must be ordained to the priesthood.
-The principle responsibilities of the celebrant are to administer the Absolution, presides at the Eucharist, and blessing those present.
+The principle responsibilities of the celebrant are to administer the Absolution, preside at the Eucharist, and bless those present.
 At St. Peter’s, the celebrant is typically one of the full-time clergy of the church or a visiting cleric from another parish, or sometimes the bishop of the diocese.

 The celebrant is not a member of the Acolyte Guild, and as such - apart from the practices outlined in this customary - is not subject to the rules governing Guild members.